 Why Fig Hamantaschen?

 The real question is, why don’t we see more Fig Hamantaschen?
 These are kind of like a Jewish version of the Fig Newton.
 (Dare I say Fig Jewton? … Oy!)
 But better.
 Last year, when I first started this blog, I published my Apple Cinnamon Spice Hamantaschen which is still one of my favorites.
 The spiced dough with the apples is such an enjoyable combination!
-Oh, and if you want some guidance and photos on rolling out the dough and shaping, you should definitely check out my Apple Cinnamon Spice Hamantaschen.
+Oh, and if you want some guidance and photos on rolling out the dough and shaping, you should definitely check out my Apple Cinnamon Spice Hamantaschen or the video on my Blueberry Hamantaschen.

 When thinking about a new flavor for this year, my mind jumped to figs. I have no idea why.
 I have never — I mean NEVER — cooked or baked with or even bought figs!
 I’m too well familiar, of course, with Fig Newtons.
 So, I did some fig research (including reviewing the ingredients list on the Fig Newtons package), tinkered with some spices, citrus and alcohol, and landed on this recipe for Fig Hamantaschen.
 Let’s just say I’m now mildly obsessed with them and with figs generally!
 (Foreshadowing: I predict a fig babka in the near future.)